 I am lucky to have taken a shower today, and have a clean diaper and fresh iron-rich food for my lil cherub.
 What day is today anyhow?

 The short story is:

-As a result of my conversations with head of households (moms), child caregivers, and first responders over the past few years, I have discovered that parents are set-up to fail and need extra help, so I am inventing a family emergency concierge service.
+As a result of my conversations with head of households (moms), child caregivers, and first responders over the past few years, I have discovered that parents are set-up to fail and need extra help, so I am inventing an in case of emergency helper for families.
 I have discovered a great need for having a Child’s Safety Net, an Intranet of Things (IoT) web service.
 Nothing like this exists today.

-I am creating Family Care FAQs app.
+We are creating Family Care FAQs app.
 An emergency preparedness & response tool for the (~20M+ American) parents who have kids under 5 years old.
-Working hard to deliver a secure “mommy helper” that enables families to be more flexible with everyday parenting, and more resilient to emergency-related hardships.
+My partner and I, are working hard to deliver a secure “mommy helper” that enables families to be more flexible with everyday parenting, and more resilient to emergency-related hardships.
 A “parenting hack” that effortlessly applies EMS best practices & protocols.
 A new, gold-standard model for family emergency prep.

 The long story is: